How To Get a Mortgage 6 Times Your Salary

 How to borrow 6 times your salary

-To maximise your chance of borrowing, we can help you find a mortgage broker who will be able to give you the best chance of getting your mortgage.
+To maximise your borrowing chance, we can help you find a mortgage broker who can give you the best chance of getting your mortgage.

 They will help with:

-1. Downloading and identifying any issues in your credit report.
-Your credit report will be something which lenders will look at, and a broker will help to identify any issues
+1. Download and identify any issues in your credit report.
+Lenders will look at your credit report, and a broker will help to identify any issues.

 2. Work with you to understand your financial situation.
-Your broker will look at your income, and how you’re paid and see if there is anything else which will help your application.
-Especially if you’re applying with a joint income; everything will be assessed to understand your borrowing potential.
+Your broker will look at your income and how you’re paid and see if there is anything else that will help your application.
+Especially if you’re applying with a joint income, everything will be assessed to understand your borrowing potential.

 3. Complete and submit your application.
-The last part will be where your broker will identify the most appropriate mortgage lender for your situation.
-They’ll complete all of the necessary application forms and submit them, ready for mortgage approval.
+The last part will be where your broker will identify the most appropriate mortgage lender.
+They’ll complete all the necessary application forms and submit them for mortgage approval.

 Other factors that affect maximum borrowing

-There are numerous factors that will impact the likelihood of being able to borrow at the maximum income multiple.
+Numerous factors will impact the likelihood of being able to borrow at the maximum income multiple.

 They are:

-• Outgoings: If you have a large number of outgoings, providers are less likely to go to 6 times your salary.
-You will be seen as a far higher risk of not sticking to your repayment schedule.
-School fees and car loans are prime examples of outgoings lenders will investigate as part of their affordability assessment.
+• Outgoings: Providers are less likely to go to 6 times your salary if you have many outgoings.
+You will be at a higher risk of not sticking to your repayment schedule.
+School fees and car loans are prime examples of outgoings lenders will investigate for their affordability assessment.

-• Profession: Many providers, who lend at higher multiples, will only do so to certain professions.
-Perhaps not surprisingly, those professions often earn a high annual salary – like doctors or engineers.
+• Profession: Many providers who lend at higher multiples will only do so to certain professions.
+Perhaps not surprisingly, those professions, like doctors or engineers, often earn a high annual salary.
 Plus, while some determine the maximum amount extended on a bespoke affordability model, others will only lend to those in

 • full-time employment,